Best bone conduction headphones Android Central 2021

 - No customization options

 AfterShokz made them rugged enough to withstand sweat with an IP55 rating.
-The company also throws in earplugs that, when you put them in your ears, substantially increases the volume and resonance of the sound.
+The company also throws in earplugs that substantially increase the volume and resonance of the sound when you put them in your ears.

 - Comfortable fit